Associative Remote Viewing (ARV) Explained

 Associative Remote Viewing, or ARV, is not a method of remote viewing.
 Instead, it is a way of tasking a remote viewer to obtain a certain kind of information.
 Any workable method of remote viewing can be used for an ARV project.

-The function of ARV is to "send back" information from the future.
-The purpose of ARV is to help make decisions in the present about some future outcome or event.
+You can think of the function of ARV as a way of "sending back" information from the future.
+The purpose of ARV is to help make decisions in the present about a future outcome or event.

 Another example is whether a stock will have gone up or down in value by a certain time, such as the closing bell of the stock market.